UPPMAX/HPC-python/docs/day3/matplotlib/README.md

 # Matplotlib

-:::{note} Learning outcomes
+:::{admonition} Learning outcomes
+:class: note

-At the end of this sessions, learners
+At the end of this sessions, learners ...

 - understand why Matplotlib is important
 - have run Python code that uses Matplotlib